 Some cats are more vocal than others and will meow to get attention.
 Unfortunately, catering to your cat’s every wish and whim will only encourage it to demand your attention more often.
 That’s because it knows you’ll give it what it wants.
 In time, this behavior could cause your cat to become quite badly behaved.

 As a result, some owners must ignore their cat to prevent it from meowing for attention.
-This isn’t very easy to do and may make your cat behave even worse before it gets better.
+This isn’t easy to do and may make your cat behave even worse before getting better.

 On the other hand, if your cat suddenly meows more often than usual, there’s likely a reason behind it.
 You should take any changes in vocalization seriously until you get to the bottom of it.
 Ignoring your pet could put it at risk.
 Cats will constantly meow because they: